-My classes in my International Affairs program at University College have simulations that involve actual practice sessions and things like arguing a case in the International Criminal Court of Justice, and having policy round table discussions where we're simulating a National Security Council meeting.
+My classes in my International Affairs program have simulations that involve actual practice sessions and things like arguing a case in the International Criminal Court of Justice, and having policy round table discussions where we're simulating a National Security Council meeting.
 So those kinds of high pressure situations, where you have to perform and you have to give answers and you have to be decisive, those kids of situations have really prepared me in ways that I don't think other programs would for my future career in international relations.

 What do you want to do with your degree?

 WashU has a great career preparation program.
 There is a group called DC Bound and Beyond which helps students like me, who want to get into public policy, foreign policy work, to identify specifically what we're targeting, what kind of organizations we want to work for, what kind of work that we're specifically interested in, and then work through the process of fashioning our resumes, our cover letters, and creating a network and connecting with people.
 They walk us through all of those various career building exercises and help us prepare to jump right in once we're done with our degrees.